 Avoid overcrowding the baking dish and leaving some room between each floret so they can cook evenly and completely.
 This guarentees the cauliflower is always crispy on the outside and soft on the inside.

 Cauliflower is a fantastic keto vegetable as it has very few net carbs.
 Adding curry powder and simple seasonings make no impact, making this dish suitable for those on a low carb diet.

 This recipe is suitable for vegans and celiacs.

 - 1 large cauliflower chopped into bite sized florets

 - Preheat the oven to 200C/400F.
 Line a large baking sheet with parchment paper.

 - In a large mixing bowl, add the cauliflower and toss through all the spices.
 Add the olive oil and using your hands, mix well to ensure all florets are coated with the spices and the oil.

-- Add the cauliflower on an even layer on the baking tray and cook for 15 minutes, or until it gets golden, flip and cook for another 15 minutes until the edges are golden brown and slightly charred.
+- Add the cauliflower on an even layer on the baking tray and cook for 20 minutes, flipping halfway through.

 - Remove from oven and serve immediately.